eProsima/Integration-Service-docs/docs/libraries.rst

-In all functions, a vector of pairs of strings is provided if any property exists for each node in the xml configuration file (see :ref:`Integration Services XML Configuration` for more information).
+In all functions, a vector of pairs of strings is provided if any property exists for each node in the xml configuration file (see :ref:`Integration Service XML Configuration` for more information).

 If some functions want to use the default implementation (RTPS), they must return :class:`nullptr`.

-Integration Services will deallocate these objects from memory when the bridge is stopped.
+Integration Service will deallocate these objects from memory when the bridge is stopped.

-See :ref:`Integration Services architecture` section for more information about the interfaces that any *Bridge Library* must implement.
+See :ref:`Integration Service architecture` section for more information about the interfaces that any *Bridge Library* must implement.

-The responsability of how to instantiate your bridge, publisher and/or subscriber is on your *Bridge Library*, but remember that "RTPS" publisher and subscribers will be filled automatically by ISManager with the configuration from the *participant* node of the :ref:`Integration Services XML Configuration`.
+The responsability of how to instantiate your bridge, publisher and/or subscriber is on your *Bridge Library*, but remember that "RTPS" publisher and subscribers will be filled automatically by ISManager with the configuration from the *participant* node of the :ref:`Integration Service XML Configuration`.

 See the :ref:`examples` for some already working implementations.